vogat/hiking/README.md

 # This website will use full CRUD operations to show hiking trails in the United States.

-# The details included are:
-    - name of the trail
-    - location
-    - difficulty
-    - description
-    - photos

 ## User Story

-Create a hiking adventure sharing app for people who would like to find great hiking trails and admin can update/delete the details and hikers share hiking recomandations helpful ideas to enjoy hiking.
+Create a hiking adventure sharing app for people who would like to find great hiking trails and hikers can create and share hiking recommendations, helpful ideas to enjoy hiking.

 ## App link